rsdoiel/immersive/notes.md

 includes links to ARM Refeence material and other [Downloadable materials](http://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/os/downloads.html)

 Two academic OSes also offer interesting possibilty.
-[Minux 3](http://minix3.org) is in the process of being ported to Raspberry Pi as well as [xv6](http://pdos.csail.mit.edu/6.828/2012/xv6.html).
+[Minix 3](http://minix3.org) is in the process of being ported to Raspberry Pi as well as [xv6](http://pdos.csail.mit.edu/6.828/2012/xv6.html).
 While the latter is explicitly targetted at teaching OS implementation (as early Minix) it is a simple enough platform when available to Raspberry Pi could host immersive.
 Minix 3 also offers interesting possibitilies with its microkernel architecture.
 In that approach Immersive would just be another "service" available to the Kernel.
 RISC processors seem well suited to hosting Lisps.